tum-esi/wot-system-description/README.md

-# Mashups in the Web of Things (WoT)
+# Web of Things (WoT) System Description

-A project to improve the management of Mashups in the Web of Things.
+A proposal to improve the management of Mashups in the Web of Things, called the System Description.
 We provide conversion functions to convert a System Description representation of a WoT Mashup into a Sequence Diagram representation and also the other way around.
 Furthermore, this project includes automatic code generation to create an Servient, which implements a given Mashups application logic, utilizing the [node-wot.thingweb](https://github.com/eclipse/thingweb.node-wot) packages.

 ## Citing this repository